geromath/ToDoMe/README.md

 # Contributing
 - Make sure you have a GitHub account
 - Fork the repository on GitHub
-- Create a new branch: > git checkout -b newbranchname
+- Create a new branch: 'git checkout -b newbranchname'
-- Commit changes: > git commit -m "Your text"
+- Commit changes: 'git commit -m "Your text"'
-- Push to branch: > git push origin newbranchname
+- Push to branch: 'git push origin newbranchname'
 - Submit pull request

 __Making changes:__